jimmy58663/hxiclam/README.md

 /hxiclam update pricing - Updates the pricing for items based on the item pricing in the editor

 /hxiclam update weights - Updates the weight for items based on the item weights in the editor

-/hxiclam report - Prints the clamming data to chatlog

 /hxiclam clear - Clears the clamming bucket and session data